Laboratorio2B/data-compression/docs/index.md

 3. Burrows-Wheeler transform, relation with k-order entropy.
 Compression boosting (18/5)
 4. Beyond entropy: others measures of compressibility (25/5)
 5. Introduction to compressed indices and Wheeler Graphs (26/5)
-6. Rank and select operations.
-Wavelet trees and some applications.
-Compact representation of tree, graphs, and other structures (27/5)
+6. Compressed indices for genomic datasets (27/5)
-7. Compressed indices for genomic datasets (30/5)
+7. Rank and select operations.
+Wavelet trees and some applications (30/5)
 8. Learned data structures (31/5)

 **All lectures are 9am-11am in Sala Seminari EST (Room 351).**